arnauoller/fabric-samples/logging-system/README.md

 accept this contract, hold it for a period of time, and then terminate it.
 During the time that the contract is held, both parties can view the contract.

-## Limitations
-Unfortunately we weren't able to rename the organisations.
-DigiBank is representing the employee, MagnetoCorp the employer.

 ## Quick Start

 1. Start the Hyperledger Fabric infrastructure